chaaneric/LoginRadius-Demo/README.md

 ## How to Start:
 ```
-- Run on terminal the command: http-server
+- Run on terminal the command: http-server at the working directory
 - The terminal will print out the available server URLs
 - They're typically:
 - http://127.0.0.1:8080
 - http://192.168.1.x:8080
 - The "x" depends on the available addresses on your LAN network
+- Use the link provided on a web browser

 ```
 ## Implemented: